philc/book-notes/a guide to the good life - irvine.md

       time we do something could be the last time we do it, and this recognition can invest the things we do with a significance and intensity that would otherwise be absent.
 We will no longer sleepwalk through our life.
+* The dichotomy of control (chap 5)
+  * Summary
+    * Save a ton of mental bandwidth and anguish by identifying the things you worry about, over which you have no control, and stop worrying about them.
+    * For the rest, set internal goals about your inputs, because you can control your inputs, your values, and character.
+  * Set internal, not external goals.
+    * One cannot fully control whether he wins the tennis match, but can control his internal goals, and
+      inputs: play the best game possible given his current abilities.
+    * "what better way is there to win a tennis match than by playing to the best of your ability?
+The Stoics realized that our internal goals will affect our external performance, but they also realized that the goals we consciously set for ourselves can have a dramatic impact on our subsequent emotional state."
+      (So set your goal to play your best game, not to win, and let that goal naturally carry you to victory).
+  * Rather than a goal of having my spouse love me, a related internal goal is to "behave in a lovable manner."
+  * Reducing the sting of getting a manuscript rejected: "she should have as her goal not something external over which she has little control, such as getting her novel published, but something internal over which she has considerable control, such as how hard she works on the manuscript or how many times she submits it in a given period of time."
+  * Internalizing one's goal to do one's best to change society is the only way to remain tranquil while participating in civil affairs and politics (because so little is under your control).
+* Fatalism (chap 6)
+  * "We must learn to welcome whatever falls to our lot and persuade ourselves that whatever happens to us is for the best.
+Indeed, according to Marcus, a good man will welcome 'every experience the looms of fate may weave for him.'"
+    * "The fates" write the play, in which we are the actors.
+  * "We can either spend this moment wishing it could be different, or we can embrace this moment.
+If we habitually do the former, we will spend much of our life in a state of dissatisfaction; if we habitually do the latter, we will enjoy our life.
+This, I think, is why the Stoics recommend that we be fatalistic with respect to the present."
+  * (What's being described is like a form of negative visualization: rather than thinking about how our situation could be worse, so that we can enjoy it more, refuse to think about how it could be better, so we can remain present, and enjoy it.)
+* Self-denial (chap 7)
+  * "Voluntary discomfort"
+    * Consider pretending that bad things have happened, and deprived you of your comforts, to appreciate more what you have.
+"Practicing poverty".
+    * Like living in a cold climate for a season to appreciate your warm climate home.
+  * Benefits
+    * A form of training, to prepare the body and mind
+      * "We harden ourselves against misfortunes that might befall us in the future.
+    * Reduce anxiety about future calamities, after voluntarily experiencing minor ones
+    * Appreciate what we already have
+  * In addition to voluntary discomfort, Stoics advised periodically foregoing pleasure.
+Develop the muscle of self-control.
+Allows us to be able to focus and not be distracted by temptations.
+  * "This self-control make sit far more likely that they will attain the goals of their philosophy of life, and this in turn dramatically increases their chances of living a good life."
+  * Abstaining from pleasure can itself be a pleasure
+    * "If you refrain from eating the ice cream, you will forgo this gastronomic pleasure but will experience pleasure of a different kind: As Epictetus observes, you will 'be pleased and will praise yourself' for not eating it."
+    * "If we weighed the costs and benefits of eating it against the costs of not eating it -- we might find that the sensible thing for us to do, if we wish to maximize our pleasure, is not eat it."